Broadview

 Broadview was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Broadview has a high level of cultural diversity, with 33.0% of its population born overseas and 32.1% speaking a language other than English at home.
-Christianity is the main religion in Broadview, comprising 41.9% of the population.
-However, the most notable overrepresentation is in the 'Other' category, which makes up 3.8% of Broadview's population compared to None% across Greater Adelaide.
+Christianity is the dominant religion in Broadview, comprising 41.9% of people.
+However, the most notable overrepresentation is seen in the 'Other' category, which makes up 3.8% of Broadview's population compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity